jiangyigithub/atomic-habit/job/de.md

 wherever
 without harming
 a lot of
-poping in
+popping in
 the second half of the year
 especially
-in fouth quarter
+in fourth quarter
 due to
 do the utmost
-desperatly
+desperately
 no matter which currency
 expecting
 material cost

 ##
 in the year to data
-forcast  = predict
+forecast  = predict
 wonder
 spend on
 better than planned